 But let’s get real here.
 I do have a lot going on.
 I have a busy job, a side business, lots of hobbies/interests, 4 dogs, 1 preschooler, a husband who travels for work, and a partridge in a pear tree.
-I also run and attend yoga, F45, and Orangetheory classes.
-Often, on days I run, I work out twice a day, running in the morning and heading to F45 or yoga in the evening.
+I also run 5-6 times per week and attend yoga (or barre) and Orangetheory classes.
+Often, on days I run, I work out twice a day, running in the morning and heading to a class in the evening.

 I know this sounds nuts, and it often seems like I actually do more now than I did before we had our son.
 Although, I did complete my MFA back then and also trained for marathon during my last semester of grad school (i.e., thesis hell) all while dealing with an hour-plus commute to work, so then again…maybe not.

 Still…I do a lot.
 I shock people with my list of things.